 The interfering carrier is still transmitting but the uplink bandwidth it occupies has been deallocated on the satellite.
 As such, this uplink bandwidth is no longer routed onboard to a downlink path and, thereby, is terminated at the satellite.
-I.e. the interferer is no longer corrupting IS-29e's transmissions back towards earth.
+I.e. the interferer is no longer corrupting the satellite's transmissions back towards earth.

-Figure 10 shows the IS-29e K01 downlink (received at the hub) where the interferer has been blocked; aka has been "notched out."
+Figure 10 shows the downlink (received at the hub) where the interferer has been blocked; aka has been "notched out."
 The friendly video transmission has not yet restarted.

-With the video transmission re-started, Figure 11 shows both the friendly and interfering uplinked signals (top) and IS-29e's clean downlinked signal (bottom).
-At this point, successful video transmission has been reestablished.
+With the video transmission re-started, Figure 11 shows both the friendly and interfering uplinked signals (top) and the Intelsat Epic's clean downlinked signal (bottom).
+At this point, successful video transmission has been re-established.